EUS-VICTORY/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 20. JSON ok, but CSV? - Update the class Base by adding the class methods def save_to_file_csv(cls, list_objs): and def load_from_file_csv(cls): that serializes and deserializes in CSV. - models/.
 21. Let's draw it - Update the class Base by adding the static method def draw(list_rectangles, list_squares): that opens a window and draws all the Rectangles and Squares. - models/base.py.
 Collaborate
-To collaborate, reach me through my email address cenessence@gmail.com
+To collaborate; reach me through my email address cenessence@gmail.com